awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-security.md

  By default, Data Wrangler uses Amazon S3 buckets that have the following naming convention: `sagemaker-region-account number`\.
 For example, if your account number is `111122223333` and you are using Studio in us\-east\-1, your imported datasets are stored with the following naming convention: `sagemaker-us-east-1-111122223333`\.

-Below are instructions on how to setup a customer managed key for your default Amazon S3 bucket\.
+The following instructions explain how to set up a customer managed key for your default Amazon S3 bucket\.

 1. To enable server\-side encryption and setup a customer managed key for your default S3 bucket, see [Using KMS Encryption](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingKMSEncryption.html)\.

-1. After following Step 1, navigate to KMS in your AWS Management Console\.
-Find the customer managed key you selected in Step 1 of the previous step, and add the Studio role as the key user\.
-To do this, follow the [Allows key users to use a customer managed key](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-users)\.
+1. After following step 1, navigate to AWS KMS in your AWS Management Console\.
+Find the customer managed key you selected in step 1 of the previous step and add the Studio role as the key user\.
+To do this, follow the instructions in [Allows key users to use a customer managed key](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-users)\.

-### Encrypting the Data That You Export<a name="w2350aac19c18c25c15c17"></a>
+### Encrypting the Data That You Export<a name="data-wrangler-export-kms"></a>

 You can encrypt the data that you export using one of the following methods:
-+ Specifying that your Amazon S3 bucket have object use SSE\-KMS encryption\.
++ Specifying that your Amazon S3 bucket has object use SSE\-KMS encryption\.
 + Specifying an AWS KMS key to encrypt the data that you export from Data Wrangler\.

 On the **Export data** page, specify a value for the **AWS KMS key ID or ARN**\.